 ‘It’s an ache that is just constant’: Parents share tearful memories of teens who died in Parkland shooting

 FORT LAUDERDALE, Fla. — Empty bedrooms.
 Empty dining room chairs.
 The scent of a book.
-Each seemingly mundane item holds trauma for the family members of a Parkland victim, the fathers, mothers and friends told jurors who will decide the sentence for the confessed school shooter.
+Seemingly mundane items and routine questions can set off a traumatic response for the family members of Parkland victims, according to the fathers, mothers, siblings and friends who continued to testify Wednesday.

 The jury is considering evidence and testimony in the sentencing trial of Nikolas Cruz, who confessed to murdering 17 students and staff on Valentine’s Day 2018, and shot and injured another 17.
 Prosecutors are seeking the death sentence.